-PG&E currently has pending before the CPUC its 2017 GRC, filed in September 2015.
+PG&E currently has its 2017 GRC pending before the CPUC, filed in September 2015.
 The filing supports investments to further build upon improvements to the safety and reliability of the system, while also supporting California's goals to be the leader in renewable energy and emerging energy technologies.
-Initiatives included in the 2017 GRC include: smart grid technologies that better integrate and manage more rooftop solar and renewable energy, as well as enable a growing array of other technologies, from electric vehicles to smart appliances and battery storage; emergency preparedness for major disruptions like earthquakes, including construction of a backup gas control center; stronger prevention and management of wildfires through increased patrols and new laser-based technology; advanced mobile technology to provide field workers with the tools to get work done more effectively and efficiently; and, faster response times to customer calls about possible gas leaks.
 As described in Section 4 below, while PG&E's plans include significant safety and reliability investments, the company is mindful of the need to balance these important initiatives with maintaining overall rates at a reasonable level.
 Throughout its 2017 GRC filing, PG&E describes its initiatives to improve the efficiency of its operations.
+On August 3, 2016, PG&E and 14 intervening parties reached a settlement agreement on PG&E's 2017 GRC.
+The settlement agreement proposes to reduce PG&E's 2017 GRC application increase from \$319 million to \$88 million for PG&E's 2017 GRC revenue requirement.
+On February 27, 2017, the Assigned Law Judge issued a proposed decision adopting the settlement agreement with certain modifications and reduces the revenue requirement increase from \$88 million proposed in the settlement agreement to \$86 million for 2017.